gamifying-refactoring/gamifying-refactoring-website-theme/content/concept/tie_breaker.md

 weight: 60
 ---

 > At the end of each round, a team with the lowest score gets eliminated.
-In order to eliminate ties, a set of questions have been prepared and each question has 2 ideas.
+In order to resolve ties, a set of questions have been prepared and each question has 2 ideas.
 A question will be floated around and one of the teams defends one idea while the other team stands against that idea.
 A debate kicks in and the winner gets safe.

 **1> Convincing the client to do refactoring of an existing code that has smells**